wasefali/Systemless-Customized-Pixel-Launcher-/README.md

 ### Compatibility

-Android 9.0 Aosp based Roms for now .Will add other Roms in version 1.1
+Tested on Android 9.0 but should work on Any Rom

 ![img](https://www.androidheadlines.com/wp-content/uploads/2018/10/Customized-Pixel-Launcher-CPL-official-image-1.png)
 Installs Customized Pixel lawncher systemlessly.